Safe Technology & Social

 - Only post photos that show you (or your friends) in a positive way

 - Only writing positive comments on others' walls, blogs and profiles - you never know who will read these comments and how they will be interpreted

 - Think carefully about links to sites and resources before you post to others.
-Ask yourself if the content may be embarrassing to them or cause them issues in any way
+Ask yourself if the content may be embarrassing or upsetting to them or cause them

 - Keep your online friends online - if you are considering meeting someone you have got to know online, make sure you let someone else know who you are meeting, when and where.
 Take someone with you and meet in a public place.
 It is a good idea to tell your parents or a trusted adult that you are planning to meet this person face to face

 - Think about your privacy when using social media - try to avoid sharing personal information online that could be misused by someone in real life.
 Pick a user name that isn't your real name and a profile picture that doesn't show any personal information about you; and don't share your full name, address, school or workplace